 Maryland OSHA Training

-Many different employment industries in Maryland have strict health and safety regulations.
-OSHA training and courses help employers and employees maintain safe workplaces and comply with state and federal laws.
-Even if it's not required for your current job, it benefits you to have OSHA hazard recognition training on your resume for jobs in and outside of Maryland.
+Many industries in Maryland must follow strict health and safety regulations.
+OSHA training courses help employers and employees maintain safe workplaces and comply with state and federal laws.
+Even if it's not required for your current job, completing OSHA Outreach training to earn an official OSHA card from the U.S. Department of Labor (DOL) is a low-cost way to improve your resume for future job opportunities.

 Maryland Labor Laws